YasirAhmadX/practicals/index.md

 print('Number of stduents to get more than 65%:',c)
 ```

+---

 ### Practical 3

->Write a program to enter **n** no. of students's information in the form of list of tuple where each tuple consists of roll no. and its corresponding
+>Write a program to enter **n** no. of students's information in the form of list of tuple where each tuple consists of roll no. and its correspondingname.Example:`[(1,'adya'),(2,'abhinav'),.......(roll,'name')]`.
-name.Example:`[(1,'adya'),(2,'abhinav'),.......(roll,'name')]`.
 Write a menu driven choice for the keys 1 and 2, where 1 is used to sequential search and 2 for binary search.
 >
 >Ask a roll number from the user and search the desired information accordingly.